superhvarn/under-the-weather/README.md

 7. [Developers](#developers)

 ## Introduction
 Under the Weather is a web application designed to forecast disease outbreaks in your area based on their inputed zipcode.
-The application uses machine learning and data visualization to display possible outbreaks of either hepatitis, measles, pertussis, rubella, and smallpox in one of the 50 U.S. states.
+The application uses machine learning and data visualization to display possible outbreaks of either hepatitis, measles, pertussis, rubella, and smallpox in any or all of the 50 U.S. states.

 ## Functionality
 1) Users will input their